n3rdopolis/linuxrcd/README.txt

 To build, just run the included script.
-This script only works on Ubuntu/Debain (I think it would work on Debian) based systems.

 Problems:
   It has only been semi-thoroughly tested on Ubuntu.